 Tween Packing List For Beach Vacations

-If beaches, waterparks, lakes or any sort of water adventures are part of your family vacation itinerary, here are several extra items they’ll want to pack, preferably in their own beach bag.
+If beaches, waterparks, lakes or any water adventures are part of your family vacation itinerary, here are several extra items they’ll want to pack, preferably in their own beach bag.

-- Swim suit – Think something practical and age-appropriate.
-There’s a huge range of swimwear choices for this age group, but what they need for competitive swim meets might be quite different to fun at the beach.
-Remind your girls if they’ll be in crashing waves or powerful waterslides they’ll want to remain dignified and covered!
+- Swimsuit – Think of something practical and age-appropriate.
+There’s a huge range of swimwear choices for this age group, but what they need for competitive swim meets might be quite different from fun at the beach.
+Remind your girls if they’ll be in crashing waves or powerful waterslides, they’ll want to remain dignified and covered!
 Consider period swimwear with tween girls.

 - Microfiber towel – Wrapping up small and drying fast, think lightweight microfiber towels that will fit in their bag.

-- Sunscreen – Even tweens still need constantly reminding to cover up!
-An important age to be teaching your kids the importance of good skin care, keeping your skin protected with a reef safe sunscreen and after sun treatment, if required.
+- Sunscreen – Even tweens still need constant reminders to cover up!
+An important age to be teaching your kids the importance of good skin care, keeping your skin protected with a reef safe sunscreen, and after sun treatment, if required.

 - Swim cover-up – Your pre-teen girls might like a nice swimwear cover-up for modesty and skin protection.